soundparticle/lab-4-hang-person/LAB.md

 ### App

-Create a file `app.js` that exposes functions for running the game.
+Create a file `app.js` that exposes a variable called words that is an array of possible words.
 Don't forget to include a script tag with `src` for this file.

 1. Create a `loadWord` function that